-Relationships are complicated.
+Relationships are complicated and domestic violence litigation can be too.
 No matter how much you love someone, conflicts are inevitable.
 When these conflicts elevate to a level of abuse, it is time to consult a domestic violence attorney.
 In the state of Florida, special laws exist to protect victims of domestic violence and harassment.
 Many legitimate abuse cases go unreported and end in tragedy.
 On the other hand, some individuals are all too familiar with the laws that were enacted to protect true victims and abuse the system by posing as a victim in an effort to retaliate against a loved one.

 If you find yourself in need of protection, you should first call the police.
 Your next call should be to an experienced domestic violence attorney.
-Consult an attorney to make sure your case is presented to a judge in a clear and organized manner to ensure that a protective order is set in place.
+Consult an attorney who has experience dealing with domestic violence litigation to make sure your case is presented to a judge in a clear and organized manner to ensure that a protective order is set in place.
 If you are the victim of a protective order that is currently in place without any cause, you should contact an attorney to make sure you do not have any defenses.